 Although preparation took nearly a quarter of the year, the bomb dropped one week before the election.
 Left with only a week to respond, his opponent was helpless.
 How was it accomplished?
 A number of factors, as well as timing, contributed.
 One key factor was the creation of well-developed content that search engines would love.

 The action was devastating for the opponent, not only because it revealed negative features that made him unsuitable for election, but also because he lacked time to respond.

 Some reputation maneuvers may happen rapidly, but be short-lived.
-Others may require months of preparation, and have remarkable impact.
+Others may require months of preparation and have a remarkable impact.

 7. Political reputation should address the right audience

 Political reputation does not occur independently of certain sources of publication.
 It’s no secret that different news sources cater to audiences of certain political persuasions.
 People even try to graph the political skew of these news networks.